richardeschloss/nuxt-socket-io-docs/content/en/usage.md

 const socket = this.nuxtSocket({ channel: '/index', teardown: false })
 ```

-You may want to disable the auto-teardown if you are planning on re-using the socket.
+You may want to disable the auto-teardown if you are planning on re-using the socket (for example, in dev mode if you're changing the nuxt.config and want the HMR to work).
 However, it should be noted that socket.io-client under the hood will *already* try to re-use a single connection when using different namespaces for the same socket.
-I personally think it is easier to manage code for the different namespaces and to configure namespaces as described above; i.e., each component gets its own set of "mouths and ears".
-If your coding style is different and you would still insist on disabling the auto-teardown, then just rememeber it becomes your responsibility to properly removeListeners and perform cleanup.

 ## Socket Persistence